-"All Terrain Vehicle" (ATV) - means any motorized off roadway vehicle, traveling on three or more tires, capable of being operated off a roadway and designed for operator use with or without passengers, including but not limited to a dirt bike, three-wheeler, four-wheeler, go-kart, or golf cart.

-- "Operate" means to ride in or on and control of the ATV. - "Operator" means a person who operates and is in actual physical control of an ATV. - "Owner" means a person other than a lien holder, having the property ownership in or title to an ATV and entitled to its use.
+- "All-Terrain Vehicle" (ATV) means any motorized off-roadway vehicle, traveling on three or more tires, designed for operator use with or without passengers. - "Operate" means to ride in or on and control of the ATV. - "Operator" means a person who operates and is in actual physical control of an ATV. - "Owner" means a person other than a lien holder, having the property ownership in or title to an ATV and entitled to its use.

 Sec.
-902. Operation of All Terrain Vehicles.
+902. Operation of All-Terrain Vehicles.

-- (a) Except as provided in Sec.
-903 of this Title, aA person may not operate an all terrain vehicle ATV upon any roadway, or roadway shoulder in this jurisdiction. - (b) Any operator of an ATV may make a direct crossing of a roadway but such operator shall: - (1) First bring the ATV to a complete stop before crossing any roadway. - (2) Yield the right of way to any motor-vehicle or pedestrian. - (3) Cross the roadway only when such crossing can be made in safety. - (c) A person may not operate an ATV in the following ways which are declared to be unsafe and a public nuisance. - (1) In any area which prohibits the use of ATV's as designated by the Tribal Council and so clearly marked. - (2) In a careless, reckless or negligent manner so as to endanger the person or property of another or to cause injury or damage to such person or property. - (3) While under the influence of intoxicating liquor or a controlled substance. - (4) In any garden or tree nursery area, school area, business area or area not owned by the operator or his or her family (if a minor).
+- (a) A person may not operate an all-terrain vehicle upon any roadway, roadway shoulder in this jurisdiction. - (b) Any operator of an ATV may make a direct crossing of a roadway but such operator shall: - (1) First bring the ATV to a complete stop before crossing any roadway. - (2) Yield the right of way to any motor-vehicle or pedestrian. - (3) Cross the roadway only when such crossing can be made in safety. - (c) A person may not operate an ATV in the following ways which are declared to be unsafe and a public nuisance. - (1) In any area which prohibits the use of ATV's as designated by the Tribal Council and so clearly marked. - (2) In a careless, reckless or negligent manner so as to endanger the person or property of another or to cause injury or damage to such person or property. - (3) While under the influence of intoxicating liquor or a controlled substance. - (4) In any garden or tree nursery area, school area, business area or area not owned by the operator or his or her family (if a minor).

-PENALTY: Any person violating this section shall be fined an amount not to exceed \$250.00 and/or the ATV may be impounded and held until impoundment fee in the amount of \$50.00 is paid.
+PENALTY: Any person violating this Section shall be fined an amount not to exceed \$250.00 and/or the ATV may be impounded and held until impoundment fee in the amount of \$50.00 is paid.